-In this paper, we will take a closer look at the Teradata priority scheduler and how resources are distributed across workloads and request.
-The priority scheduler is the software which is responsible for assigning available resources to active requests.
+The article will analyze the Teradata priority scheduler and its allocation of resources to workloads and requests.
+The priority scheduler is accountable for assigning available resources to active requests.

 The Priority Scheduler Hierarchy

-All modern Teradata systems have some workload management.
-Currently, this is either Teradata Active Workload Management (TASM) or Teradata Integrated Workload Management (TIWM).
-Without the doubt, TASM is more advanced, offering a couple of more features.
+Teradata systems incorporate workload management, namely Teradata Active Workload Management (TASM) or Teradata Integrated Workload Management (TIWM).
+TASM is the more sophisticated option, providing additional features.

 Resource Allocation Rules

-Unused resources from tactical and SLG tiers will be passed down to the lower levels of the hierarchy; Resources are flowing from the top to the bottom.
+Resources from the tactical and SLG tiers will cascade down to lower levels of the hierarchy.

 - One or several virtual partitions (TIWM: always one)